Uber1337NL/Zabbix-Wallboard/README.md

 A secure, modern dashboard for displaying Zabbix monitoring alerts in a wallboard/TV display format.

-## Version 2.0 Security Improvements
+## Version 2.0 Major Security Improvements and Modernization

 1. **CSRF Protection**: All state-changing operations require valid CSRF tokens
 2. **XSS Prevention**: All output is properly escaped using `htmlspecialchars()`